Powerlearnproject/se-day1-assignment-James-ai-hub/README.md

 2. Specific: It provides details about the requirements (recursion, input validation, docstring).

 3. Concise: The prompt is brief and to the point, making it easy to understand and follow.

-The improved prompt is more effective because it:

-- Provides a clear direction for the coder
-- Eliminates ambiguity and guesswork
-- Encourages a focused and relevant solution
-- Enables the coder to write a more accurate and efficient function
-- Helps to avoid unnecessary or irrelevant code